jerrylee17/casino/README.md

 `npm install`

+**Set up MySQL Server**
+Create a new connection with the following information (development only):

+`
+username: root

+password: password

+database: blits
+`

+Run the script file in the workbench `blits.sql`

+Run the following to allow MySQL workbench server to connect to our application
+- `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';`
+- `flush privileges;`

+Lastly, connect to the database named 'blits'

 **Start backend and frontend**
 In one tab run `npm run server`
 In another tab run `npm run frontend`